Nxklass/Vid2AudConverter/ReadMe.md

 ## Features

 - **Convert Video to Audio**: Extract audio from video files such as MP4.
-- **Multiple Audio Formats**: Supports MP3, WAV, and FLAC outputs.
+- **Multiple Audio Formats**: Supports MP3, WAV, FLAC, OGG, AAC, and M4A outputs.
-- **Batch Processing**: Convert multiple files simultaneously with a progress indicator.
+- **Batch Processing**: Convert multiple files simultaneously with a detailed progress indicator.
-- **Custom Bitrate**: Choose from a range of bitrates (64k, 128k, 192k, 256k, 320k).
-- **Multi-Language Support**: Localized interface with gettext.
+- **Custom Settings**: Configure bitrate, sample rate, and channels (mono/stereo) for output files.
 - **Drag-and-Drop Functionality**: Easily add files or directories to the application.
+- **Localized Interface**: Multi-language support with gettext for an inclusive user experience.
-- **Advanced Error Handling**: Ensures a seamless user experience with detailed error messages and logs.
+- **Advanced Error Handling**: Ensures seamless usage with detailed error messages and logs.
+- **Performance Optimizations**: Utilizes threading and a thread pool for fast and efficient conversions.
 - **Clean and Responsive GUI**: Built with Tkinter for an intuitive and modern interface.

 ---